Frequently Asked Questions

 Is the Voatz platform the same thing as internet voting?

-In contrast, Voatz is a mobile application that can only be downloaded to recently manufactured smartphones.
+There are several important differences between traditional internet voting and the Voatz platform.
+Internet voting generally refers to the submission of a ballot on a website from a personal computer (PC) with generally very few safeguards.
+In contrast, the Voatz mobile application can only be downloaded to recently manufactured smartphones.
 These phones need to have several advanced security mechanisms, including fingerprint and facial recognition, which Voatz uses for secure voter identity verification and ballot submission.
 These phones also contain hardware-based security mechanisms to store private keys, which provide the ability to conduct highly secure, encrypted transactions over the internet.
 Finally, Voatz stores all votes on a permissioned blockchain which is ultimately monitored by various stakeholders (e.g. a Secretary of State or officials with the state board of elections) to ensure they are tamper-resistant, auditable and immutable.
+Similarly, the Voatz web application includes several technologically pioneering innovations that make it very difficult for a malicious actor to compromise the voting process.
+Read one of our whitepapers to learn more about our unique approach.

 What is Voatz?

 Voatz is a mobile elections platform that enables citizens to vote without having to visit their polling place or submit a paper ballot via mail.
 Voatz leverages the security features built into the latest versions of smartphone technology, biometrics, and the immutability of the blockchain to ensure each vote is secure.
 All votes submitted on the Voatz platform generate a paper ballot for tabulation, along with a receipt for voters to verify their selections.
-Since June 2016, more than 2.3 million voters have used the Voatz platform across more than 130 elections.
+Since June 2016, more than 5 million voters have used the Voatz platform across more than 140 elections.
 Voatz has a wide array of experience working with several major political parties, as well as states, cities, towns, universities, churches, professional associations and unions, all in an effort to make voting safe, convenient, and reliable.

 How did Voatz get started?